CodeForest-lab/micromouse-coding-challenge/README.md

 This is a coding challenge adaptation of the robotic [Micromouse](https://en.wikipedia.org/wiki/Micromouse) challenge.

+To visualize the results of multiple teams at once, check out [Maze Visualizer](https://github.com/Rahlback/maze-visualizer).

+To just get started quickly, skip to [Quick Start](#quick-start) section.

+## Introduction
 The challenge consists of creating an algorithm to navigate a maze in the fastest time possible.
 The "mouse" starts in a random corner and needs to navigate to a "room" somewhere in the maze.
 In this digital adaptation, the clock is represented by game ticks.
 At every point in the maze the mouse can make a move in at least one direction.
 Each move costs a game tick and to simmulate that in real life some moves take longer time for a robot to perform, the cost of moves in the game is varying.
 This means that the shortest route not always means the fastest.
 - Going in a straight line costs **1 tick**
 - Making a turn costs **3 ticks**